SciLifeLab/internal-provisioning/README.md

 ### Miniconda, bcl2fastq, taca, longranger, etc.

 Downloads and installs the mentioned software.
-In addition the miniconda role creates the `master` venv if it does not already exist.
+Additionally the miniconda role creates the `master` venv if it does not already exist.